 Reynold Friesen, Pastor of Community Ministry

 Reynold began on staff at Bethel Mennonite in 2004 as the Youth Minister; in 2009 he shifted into his current role as Community Minister.
 A native of Winnipeg, God’s calling led him to Ontario for 10 years where he worked as Youth Pastor at the Vineland United Mennonite Church and as Camp Director of Silver Lake Mennonite Camp.
-Along the way he has studied at Canadian Mennonite Bible College and Conrad Grebel College.
+Along the way he has studied at University of Manitoba, Canadian Mennonite Bible College, Conrad Grebel College and currently in a non-profit management program through Simon Fraser University.
 Reynold loves dreaming and reading about things like missional church, emerging worship, community ministry and where the church might find itself in the future.
-Away from work he loves to spend time with his wife and two boys, get on his bike and start pedaling, watch basketball and cheer on his Winnipeg Blue Bombers and Winnipeg Jets.
+He enjoys meeting the diverse people (of all ages and nationalities) in the neighbourhood and partnering with local organizations to improve their lives and the community.
+Away from work he loves spending time with his wife and two boys, pedaling in town or out of town on his bike, watching basketball and cheer on his Winnipeg Blue Bombers and Winnipeg Jets.